3coma3/btrfs-backup/README.md

 * File globs for source specification in a compact form
 * Dry-run mode

-Its goals are to be easy to use, understand, modify and adapt to work as a cron job or manually, and be extended with btrfs / rsync features like btrfs deduplication, miscellaneous rsync options, etc. Security may be added by stacking btrfs over LUKS.
+Its goals are to be easy to use, understand, modify and adapt to work as a cron job or manually, and be extended with btrfs / rsync features like deduplication, compression, network transports and miscellaneous options, etc. Security may be added by stacking btrfs over LUKS.